WSMZ (AM): History

 On August 27, 2009, WGVU and WGVS flipped to an oldies format—a first for a public radio station.
 The station's playlist encompassed hits from the mid-1950s through the mid-1970s and featured many seldom-heard songs not typically played on commercial oldies stations, including some titles by local Michigan artists.
 Big band, traditional pop, and easy listening songs from the 1940s through the 1970s were featured on Sunday mornings during the Sunday Morning Standards program.
 Also airing on Sundays was the West Michigan Top 40 show, which counted down the songs on a historic local record chart from a given date.

 In late 2021, Grand Valley State University announced that it would end the "Real Oldies" format and shut down WGVU and WGVS on January 7, 2022.
 The university planned to return the AM station licenses to the Federal Communications Commission (FCC) and sell their transmitter sites.
 WGVU-TV, WGVU-FM, and WGVS-FM were not affected by the shutdown of the AM stations.

 Effective June 28, 2022, Grand Valley State sold WGVS to Ed and Jennifer Czelada's Smile FM for $25,000.
+Prior to the sale of WGVS to Smile FM (and them changing the callsign to WSMZ), the old WGVS broadcast facility was dismantled and the land was sold, forcing Smile FM to pursue a STA to get the station back on air and also a new transmitter site.

+WSMZ has operated on a STA at 250 watts non directional 24/7 from a remote facility on private property northwest of Muskegon since 2022.
+WSMZ also has a construction permit for a new transmitter site on the east side of Muskegon off Olthoff drive, with the station becoming a daytime-only AM, shutting down at night to protect clear-channel WKNR.
+The conversion to daytime only from 24-hour operation is allowed by the FCC only for class B stations (which WGVS was prior to shutdown) to downgrade to class D.